zeroeval/zeroeval-sdk/docs/PRD-Prompt-Library.md

 - Runtime templating:
   - If `variables` is provided and `render=True` (default), the SDK performs client-side rendering by substituting `{{variable_name}}` with values from `variables` (see §18).
   - `missing` controls behavior when a referenced variable has no value: `"error"` raises; `"leave"` leaves the token intact.
+- Task association (optional):
+  - If `task_name` is provided, the returned `Prompt.content` is decorated with a ZeroEval metadata header so downstream OpenAI calls are traced against that task, mirroring `ze.prompt` behavior.
+  - Format: `<zeroeval>{"task": "<task_name>", "variables": { ...optional... }}</zeroeval><content>`.
+  - Included variables: when `variables` is passed, those keys are embedded in the header for observability.
+Rendering of `content` still follows `render`/`missing` semantics.
+  - This does not change server-side storage; it only affects the returned content for observability and automatic task creation/association.

 Convenience: